carpetxie/portfolio/myportfolio/on-values.md

 The displacement of presence.

 I struggle to fully immerse myself in the present.
 When I’m working, a part of me feels that I should be spending more time with people.
 The other part of me questions if I am even working on the right things.
-Do I work on things that bring me progressive value or do I work on things that I enjoy at the moment?
+Do I work on things that bring me progressive value or do I work on things that I enjoy at the moment\?
 Often, they are mutually exclusive.

 When I’m spending time with people, a part of me wonders if I’m losing sight of my goals.
 I aspire to be exceptional at what I do and I believe that being exceptional requires sacrifice, otherwise it wouldn’t be “exceptional”.